From consulting to circular asset life cycle management

 An idea is born

-What if there are other businesses and organisations with spare capacity or waste that could be re-purposed?
+What if there are other businesses and organisations with assets that could be re-allocated?
 What if we could divert resources from landfill, towards someone who could benefit from it?
 What if we could close the supply chain loop for organisations around the world, and change how we think about sustainability?

 What if you could be a part of the change?
 Welcome to LUP